jedjovellanos/Data_Job_Postings_Analysis/README.md

 | AWS          | 32           | 108,317        |
 | Java         | 21           | 105,591        |

+*Table showcasing the top 10 skills by Average Salary and Demand*

 Insights from query results:
 - **Data Manipulation and Big Data Tools** - **Pandas** and **Databricks** are among the top-paying skills, highlighting their significant value in data manipulation and big data analytics.
 As data complexity increases, expertise in these tools is expected to remain highly sought after and well-compensated